workfi-tools/Grants-Program/applications/workfi_tools.md

 ### Team's experience

-Projects and products that our dev team members has implemented or contributed to include:
+Projects and products that our dev team members have implemented or contributed to include:

 - as K-22 outsource team:
   - Radiant Capital (https://app.radiant.capital, https://github.com/radiant-capital), including smart-contracts and frontend;